danielzen/material-todo/README.md

 ![Material2DoApp6.png](images/Material2DoApp6.png)

-Keep in mind that Angular Material is still in beta, but ther will likely be no more breaking changes to the API.
+Keep in mind that Angular Material is still in beta, but there will likely be no more breaking changes to the API.
 It is very much functioning and lives up to the claim of having a straightforward API that doesn't confuse developers.
 It was easy to leverage for the creation of a great looking app.
 Thanks go out to Jeremy Elbourn, Kara Erickson, Andrew Seguin, Paul Gschwendtner, Kristiyan Kostadinov, and all of the other contributors for their efforts.